Skip to Content

 For example, researchers studied 6,931 employees at an asbestos cement plant in New Orleans.
 The study found long-term exposure was linked to higher rates of lung cancer and mesothelioma among employees at the plant.

-Asbestos cement sheets are no longer produced in the U.S. However, asbestos is still used in cement sheets in some countries.
-A 2021 Korean study analyzed the Excess Lifetime Cancer Risk (ELCR) of residents of corrugated asbestos cement roofed houses.
+Asbestos cement sheets are no longer produced in the United States.
+However, asbestos is still used in cement sheets in some countries.
+A 2021 Korean study analyzed the Excess Lifetime Cancer Risk of residents of corrugated asbestos cement roofed houses.
 The study authors rated the risk of asbestos exposure from living in or demolishing these homes as medium.
-However, the authors also highlighted that there is “no threshold for carcinogenicity related to asbestos” and that more studies on this exposure were needed.
+The authors also highlighted that there is no safe amount of asbestos exposure and that more studies on this exposure were needed.

 List of Asbestos Cement Sheets